wp-plugins/redirect-after-comment-per-page/readme.txt

 1. New panel to define redirection URL

+== Frequently Asked Questions ==

+= Is it working with redirection to external websites ? =

+Unfortunately no. You need to use this plugin with another one called "Quick Redirects" to redirect to an external URL.

 == Changelog ==

+= 0.9.3 =
+* Wordpress 3.8 check : OK !

 = 0.9.2 =
 * Work now on posts as well (He who can do more, can do less, thanks Dave)